francesco-quaratino/senior-data-engineer-assignment/Architecture.md

         | Read | self_service_bi(Self-Service BI)

     end

-    subgraph Predictive

-      direction TB

-      mart2(Data Mart) -->
-        | Load | databricks_ml

-      databricks_ml(Databricks Machine Learning) -->
-        | Read | self_service_ml(Self-Service ML)

   end

-  end

 ```

-#### Prescriptive analytics

-Analysts are given the choice to use Tableau Online or Power BI Service to consume the data through the data marts provided by Snowflake.
-They are also encouraged to run analysis from within the BI tool cloud storage, that means reading from Snowflake as least as possible to load the data into the BI service instead of running direct queries against Snowflake that would result into higher costs for the Snowflake compute.

-#### Predictive analytics
+#### Predictive and prescriptive analytics

-Analysts can use Databricks Machine Learning feature to run predictive models on top of the data provided by Snowflake via data marts dedicated for ML.
+Analysts can use Databricks Machine Learning to run predictive and prescriptive models on top of the data provided by Snowflake via dedicated data marts for ML.